 Even if you don’t plan on paying much attention to getting Google traffic, you should do what you can to “passively” rank better in the Google algorithm.

 If you do this, you will naturally begin to get more Google traffic over time.

-The best way to learn more about how to do this is by downloading the Yoast SEO plugin.
-There is a free and paid version, but you shouldn’t need anything more than the free version.
+The best way to learn more about how to do this is by downloading the Rank Math SEO plugin.

 Because you are writing your blog posts in more of a ‘conversation’ style, it’s a lot easier to make grammatical mistakes and other errors along the way.

 I know that when I’m on a roll, I type really fast to try to keep up with my thoughts, and I tend to make a lot more errors.

 It’s important to ALWAYS read over your content at least once before publishing, but I recommend giving it one read over immediately after you’re finished and then another before you actually publish the article.